johnperry-math/AoC2018/README.md

 I'd like to do this eventually, but I haven't done it yet.

+### Day 14: Chocolate Charts

+Elves are making chocolate and are scoring recipes, which recombine.
+The scores range from 0 to 9.

+1. What are the ten recipe scores once you make the number of recipes in the puzzle input?
+1. How many recipes must be made before they arrive at a sequence of recipes whose digits are precisely those of the puzzle input?

+Don't ask me why they don't quit once they attain a score of 9.

+#### Tools
+Nothing special.

+#### Experience
+Not too hard.
+I misread the question in Part 1, so I tried the example, but of course that didn't help, so I read some commentary online.
+Someone mentioned getting a very wrong answer when using the puzzle input as the first recipes, and go figure, that was precisely my problem.

+I thought Part 2 would be harder than it turned out to be.

 ## Days I completed only after doing the example first

 None yet!